 ResourcesBlog

-What Trump’s First Moves Mean for Health and Human Rights
+The First 100 Days: What Trump’s First Moves Mean for Health and Human Rights

-When U.S. President Trump took office for his second term, his administration immediately issued a cascade of measures to implement a “shock and awe” agenda.
-By all indications, Trump’s executive actions have already undermined human rights and access to health care, both in the United States and across the globe.
+The first 100 days of U.S. President Donald Trump’s second term have already undermined human rights and access to health care, both in the United States and across the globe.
 Several executive actions signed by the president target people seeking asylum and other migrants to the United States, while other new policies erode public safety, jeopardize reproductive health, and undermine global health cooperation.
-Taken together, President Trump’s policy agenda looks to compound suffering, threaten public health, and violate fundamental rights.
+Taken together, President Trump’s policy agenda threatens public health and violates fundamental rights.

 Here’s a look at executive actions taken by President Trump in his first 100 days.
-Updated February 10, 2025

 Attacks on Immigrants and Dismantling the Right to Seek Asylum